 In addition to litigating intellectual property and other complex disputes, Ms. Chung regularly advises clients in developing their intellectual property, analyzing products to determine any infringement, conducting due diligence on intellectual property matters for licensing or acquisitions, analyzing competition for freedom to operate, reviewing and training for intellectual property issues in advertisements and other publications in print or media, and establishing strategies to best exploit the use of intellectual property.

-Ms. Chung is also committed to public interest work, especially those involving children in the juvenile courts and sexually exploited children and women.
+Ms. Chung is also committed to public interest work, especially those involving children and women.
 She has successfully won asylum hearings for persecuted women based on their religious and/or political beliefs.
 She has served on the firm’s Pro Bono Committee.

 Represented Baxter International Inc. and Baxter Healthcare Corp., a leading global medical products and services company, in a patent infringement action involving intravenous immunoglobulins.
 Case settled on eve of trial.
 (Judge Sleet).
 Talecris Biotherapeutics, Inc. v.
 Baxter Int'l Inc., No. 1:05-cv-00349-GMS (D. Del. filed June 1, 2005).